AaronV-T/Safeguard/README.md

 \* Requires group member to have Safeguard installed

 Options to automatically send chat messages to the player's group when:
-  * The player's has critically low health.
+  * The player has critically low health.
   * The player casts certain spells (e.g. Hearthstone).
   * The player is crowd controlled (e.g. stunned, silenced)
   * The player is logging out.